 - Quality indicators are specific to each module and are determined by the Steering Committee

-- Patient Reported Outcome Measures (PROMs) will be developed and implemented, once the registry has matured.
+- Patient Reported Outcome Measures (PROMs) are currently being developed and will be implemented in the near future.
 These are assessments of overall health and quality of life as reported by patients at specific time points after diagnosis

 FREQUENTLY ASKED QUESTIONS (FAQ)